sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 ##### YANG Model

-No new YANG Model proposed for this HLD.
+New leaf “dhcp_rate_limit” will be added to support DHCP mitigation rate.

+     leaf dhcp_rate_limit {
+   	        description: "dhcp rate limit ;
+   				  type uint32 {
+   					   range 1..8000;
+   				 }
+   			 }

 ### Testing Requirements/Design

 #### Unit Test cases

--   Verify CLI to add DHCP rate on interface
+-   Verify CLI to add DHCP rate on port
--   Verify CLI to delete DHCP rate on interface
+-   Verify CLI to delete DHCP rate on port
--   Verify CLI to display DHCP rates on all interfaces
+-   Verify CLI to display DHCP rates on all port
 -   Verify CLI to check valid DHCP rate (rate must be greater than 0 packets per second)
 -   Verify CLI to check validity of port/portchannel on add and delete commands
--   Verify CLI to restrict one DHCP rate per interface *(previous rate must be removed before adding a new rate on an interface)
+-   Verify CLI to restrict one DHCP rate per port *(previous rate must be removed before adding a new rate on an port)
--   Verify CLI to ensure rate limit exists on interface before deleting
+-   Verify CLI to ensure rate limit exists on port before deleting

 ### Warmboot and Fastboot Design Impact